-Home decor ideas for the New Year
+Home renovation ideas for 2019

 Many homeowners have grand plans on how to transform their space – adding a loft conversion to accommodate an office, overhauling the kitchen and extending to add a sleek open-plan room, even converting a basement into a cool cinema room.